What is Chinese Herb Therapy?

 A faster career path

 Becoming a traditional medical doctor can take many years – four in medical school and then between three and seven years in residency.
-Becoming a massage therapist specializing in Chinese Herb Therapy takes just one year through the American Institute of Alternative Medicine (AIAM).
+Becoming a massage therapist specializing in Chinese Herb Therapy takes just one year through the Medical Massage Therapy program at AIAM.

 Chinese Herb Clinic at AIAM